styled-components/styled-components/README.md

 ### Other Editors

 We're working on getting syntax highlighting support to other editors too, and we could use your help!
 If you want to start working on syntax highlighting for your editor, open an issue to let us know.

+## Further Reading

+These are some great articles and talks about related topics in case you're hungry for more:

+- [📝 "Scale" FUD and Style Components](https://medium.com/learnreact/scale-fud-and-style-components-c0ce87ec9772#.kzjba8lcg): Using components as low-level styling constructs
+- [🎙 The Future of Reusable CSS](https://www.youtube.com/watch?v=XR6eM_5pAb0): How component libraries should be styled, and why they're not yet
+- [📝 Rendering Khan Academy’s Learn Menu Wherever I Please](https://medium.com/@jdan/rendering-khan-academys-learn-menu-wherever-i-please-4b58d4a9432d#.w9nshye05): Documenting the move from the handlebars + less combo to react and inline styles

 ## Alternative Installation Methods